smart-data-models/dataModel.EnergyCIM/Switch/doc/spec.md

 ## List of properties

 - `SwitchSchedules`: A SwitchSchedule is associated with a Switch.
 Default: 'list'  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `normalOpen`: The attribute is used in cases when no Measurement for the status value is present.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `normalOpen`: The attribute is used in cases when no Measurement for the status value is present.
 If the Switch has a status measurement the Discrete.normalValue is expected to match with the Switch.normalOpen.
 Default: False  - `open`: The attribute tells if the switch is considered open when used as input to topology processing.
 Default: False  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `ratedCurrent`: The maximum continuous current carrying capacity in amps governed by the device material and construction.
 Default: 0.0  - `retained`: Branch is retained in a bus branch model.
 The flow through retained switches will normally be calculated in power flow.
 Default: False  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be Switch
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties